nasser/stopwork/README.md

 You can copy/paste or drag images from anywhere into edit mode to create an image slide.
 The image content is stored in the presentation, so the original files are irrelevant.
 Text slides are rendered as [Markdown](http://daringfireball.net/projects/markdown/syntax).

-An effective workflow is using the [OSX global screenshot shortcuts](https://support.apple.com/en-us/HT201361) while holding `control` to grab windows and regions of the screen to the clipboard and then paste them into stopwork.
+An effective workflow is using the [OSX global screenshot shortcuts](https://support.apple.com/en-us/HT201361) while holding `control` to grab windows and regions of the screen to the clipboard and then paste them into Stopwork.

 ### Launch presentation
 Launch the presentation hitting `escape` or downloading a self-contained HTML slideshow and opening that file.